 How to Get Fitted

-Each style of bike requires a different type of fit, since the seat-to-handlebar distance varies between styles.
+Each style of bike requires a different type of fit since the seat-to-handlebar distance varies between styles.
 When sitting on the seat, you want a slight bend in the knee when your pedal is pushed all the way down.
 A bike-store staff member can get you on a bike and adjust the seat and handlebars to make it fit your frame.
 You should be able to reach the handlebars and brakes without locking your arms or straining your back.
-Look for a solid frame (as lightweight as you can afford) and a comfortable fit — you can always upgrade components like tires, brakes, cranksets (which hold the chainrings), derailers (which shift the chain from one chainring to another), etc.
+Look for a solid frame (as lightweight as you can afford; the lighter, the more expensive) and a comfortable fit — you can always upgrade components like tires, brakes, cranksets (which hold the chainrings), derailers (which shift the chain from one chainring to another), seat, etc.

 How to Test-Ride

-Now's the fun part.
+If your bike shop is allowing test rides, this is the fun part.
 Make sure you're wearing clothes and shoes comfortable enough to get on the newly fitted bike and give it a go.
 Hopefully the shop you choose has a big area for you to ride in.
 Some stores even have trails or routes nearby so you can go for a good five- or 15-minute ride to really get a feel for the bike.
-Make sure your ride includes inclines and declines as well as flat surfaces so you can try out the gears and really get a feel for whether or not the more expensive, lighter-weight bikes are worth the extra pocket change.
+Make sure your ride includes inclines and declines as well as flat surfaces so you can try out the gears and determine whether the more expensive, lighter-weight bikes are worth the extra pocket change.
 Note how well the bike handles speed and if you feel steady enough to stand and pedal.
 And don't just test one bike!
 Test many, many bikes.
 Don't feel shy about asking to retry bikes, and even though you're eager to bring one home, you don't have to decide in one day.
 Come back a couple of times just so you're sure, especially since you may be putting down a lot of dough.

 Extras You'll Need